Benin Bronzes: United Kingdom

-In response to the British Museum's continued refusal to return looted Benin bronzes, the Iyase (traditional prime minister) of Benin Kingdom unveiled the largest bronze plaque to date on 30 July 2021.
-The plaque contains over 2 tons of brass and was created by one of the grandsons of the current Iyase of Benin Kingdom, Lukas Osarobo Zeickner-Okoro.
-It is titled 'The Return of Oba Ewuare' to symbolise the Benin belief in reincarnation and a restart of the Benin Bronze Age in the reign of the current Oba of Benin, Ewuare II.
-It therefore honours the Oba and was even offered in exchange for the bronzes held by the British Museum.
+British institutions have moved more cautiously.
+In response to the British Museum's continued refusal to return looted Benin bronzes, the Iyase (traditional prime minister) of the Benin Kingdom unveiled the largest bronze plaque to date on 30 July 2021.
+The plaque contains over 2 tons of brass and was created by one of the grandsons of Iyase Lukas Osarobo Zeickner-Okoro.
+It is titled The Return of Oba Ewuare to symbolise the Benin belief in reincarnation and a restart of the Benin Bronze Age in the reign of Oba Ewuare II.
+The piece was offered to the British Museum in exchange for the bronzes held there.